Anshu1882000/News-App/README.md

 - Category wise news sections with easy to naviagte tab bar.
 - Detail page with a brief description of the news and a button which can open the news source directly in your browser.
 - Pull to refresh the news in every section.
+- You can add your favorite news to the favorites section which uses your on device databases to store the data.

 # Design Inspiration
 - Google Discover feed.